Time-space Trade-offs in Population Protocols for the Majority Problem: Introduction

-There are several definitions of what is conceived as a \enquote{successful computation}.
-A typical requirement is that the system must, eventually, reach a stable state with correct output.
+There are several definitions for what is conceived as a \enquote{successful computation}.
+A typical requirement is that the system must, eventually, reach a state with correct output and which is \emph{stable} – i.e., no possible future transition can change the agents' output.
 However, runtime notions differ in \emph{when} this strict guarantee must be achieved.
-A natural but strict definition is to measure the number $t$ of interactions after which, \whp, the system is in such a stable, correct state.
+A natural definition is to measure the number $t$ of interactions after which the system is in such a stable state with correct output.
 This notion is used in most recent publications, especially for lower bounds (cf.~\cref{sec:related_literature}).
-Another definition considers the number of interactions $t$ after which, \whp, the system always gives the correct output except for a negligible probability of \emph{temporary} divergence.
-The former runtime notion is typically referred to as \emph{stabilization} and the latter is typically called \emph{convergence} (see~\cref{sec:model}).
+Another definition considers the number of interactions $t$ after which the \emph{current execution} always gives the correct output.
+The former runtime notion is typically referred to as \emph{stabilization} and the latter as \emph{convergence} (see~\cref{sec:model}).

 One may wonder what the advantage in measuring the convergence time instead of the stabilization time may be.
 In~\cite{DBLP:journals/dc/AngluinAE08a} the authors introduce a hybrid protocol that combines a \enquote{fast} protocol that might never converge to the correct answer with a \enquote{slow} one that stabilizes at the correct answer.
-The hybrid protocol switches its output from the inaccurate but fast protocol to that of the slow protocol when it is likely that the slow protocol has finished.
-And therein lies the crux: without further safeguards, it is possible, although with only negligible probability, that a correct output reached by the fast protocol at time $t$ is temporarily overwritten by a currently still wrong output of the slow protocol.
+The hybrid protocol switches its output from the fast protocol, which might be incorrect, to that of the slow but always correct protocol when it is likely that the slow protocol has finished.
+And therein lies the crux: without further safeguards, it is possible, although with only negligible probability, that a correct output reached by the fast protocol at time $t$ is later temporarily overwritten by a currently still wrong output of the slow protocol.
 Hence, while the system has converged at time $t$, it is not yet stable.
+It will stabilize only when the slow protocol does so.
+The convergence (to the correct output) always happens by the time when the computation stabilizes (on the correct output).
+The stabilization may, however, be reached later, sometimes much later, than convergence.

+A desirable feature of population protocols is \emph{uniformity}, in the sense that a single algorithm should be designed to work for populations of any size.
+Due to the simplicity of transition-based algorithms and the uniformity, uniform population protocols are well suited to model real-world systems that consist of many but comparatively simple agents, like a flock of birds or large sensor networks aggregating information (count, sum, average, extrema, median, or histogram).
+In both scenarios the agents' computational power is bounded and the algorithms should not depend on the number of agents.